phat-vtcf/dc_tts/README.md

 ## Original repository

-The [original repository](https://github.com/Kyubyong/dc_tts) makes use of a technique discussed in [this article](https://arxiv.org/abs/1710.08969).
-It makes use of a technique based on Convolutional Neural Networks (cnn).
+The [original implementation](https://github.com/Kyubyong/dc_tts) makes use of a technique based on Convolutional Neural Networks (cnn) discussed in [this article](https://arxiv.org/abs/1710.08969).
 This is preferred to techniques involving Recurrent Neural Networks (RNN), because CNN-based synthesis requires less computing power and can be done faster.
 In this original repository a STT model was trained with the LJ dataset we are using, but also for Kate Winslett's and Nick Offerman's voices and even for a korean speaker.
 The TTS model was originally tested with the [Harvard sentences](http://www.cs.columbia.edu/~hgs/audio/harvard.html) which are recommended sentences to test TTS applications.

 ## The task